renaissanceperiodization/docs/_diet/1.22-beta/known-issues.md

 * "Schedule Template" on the "Me" tab may occasionally become unresponsive and do nothing.
 Current workaround is to force quit the app and restart it. (#ZD185211)
 * The calendar icon at the top of the "Schedule" tab currently doesn't do anything.
 This is a functionality we'll be reevaluating as part of a coming visual redesign. (#ZD185445, #ZD185470, #ZD185723)
 * Sometimes can't delete a food from a meal. (#ZD185672, #L3037)
-* When typing fast on Android, the app would sometimes fail to register keystrokes. (#ZD185901, #ZD186122, #L3042)
+* When typing fast on Android, the app would sometimes fail to register keystrokes. (#ZD185901, #ZD186122, #ZD186092, #L3042)
 * Diet end share image incorrectly shows meal adherence stats and has misaligned graph elements. (#ZD186050, #L3053)
+* Sometimes tapping into a numeric field wouldn't automatically highlight the whole value (#ZD185720, #ZD186097, #L3056)
+* Sometimes the camera won't be detected or open automatically for UPC scanning (#ZD185308, #ZD185928, #ZD185914, #ZD186112, #L3040)
+* Sometimes schedule changes result in foods being duplicated across meals (#ZD185772, #ZD186138, #L3058)

 # Resolved Issues